mongodb/specifications/source/auth/auth.rst

 ~~~~~~

 :since:
-	2.4 enterprise
+	2.4 Enterprise

-	2.6 enterprise on windows
+	2.6 Enterprise on Windows

 GSSAPI is kerberos authentication as defined in `RFC 4752 <http://tools.ietf.org/html/rfc4752>`_.
-Microsoft has a proprietary implementation called SSPI which is compatible with both windows and linux clients.
+Microsoft has a proprietary implementation called SSPI which is compatible with both Windows and Linux clients.

 `MongoCredential`_ properties: